-By helping you earn miles or points toward airfare, hotel stays, and more, travel rewards cards can be a great way to make your next trip more affordable.
-Whether you're a frequent business traveler wanting elite perks or a family looking to save, you should be able to find a travel rewards card that's right for you.
+By helping you earn miles or points toward airfare and hotel stays, travel rewards cards can be a great way to make your next trip more affordable.
+Whether you are a frequent business traveler wanting elite perks or a family looking to save money, you should be able to find a travel rewards card that's right for you.

 How to Choose a Travel Credit Card